Doichain/bitcore-doichain/README.md

 ## Details

-`bitcore-namecoin` works by pulling in bitcore and then adding Namecoin-specific version constants, name operation functions onto `Transaction`, and patches a few bitcore functions that do not allow for altcoin compatability (specifically `bitcore.Script.fromString` and `Transaction.prototype._fromNonP2SH`).
+`bitcore-doichain` works by pulling in bitcore and then adding Namecoin-specific version constants, name operation functions onto `Transaction`, and patches a few bitcore functions that do not allow for altcoin compatability (specifically `bitcore.Script.fromString` and `Transaction.prototype._fromNonP2SH`).
 These will